magento/devdocs/guides/v2.2/cloud/env/restore-environment.md

 ## Git

-If you have not created a snapshot, cannot access your environment using SSH, and your deployment keeps failing, you must follow all the steps in the [previous section](#ssh) plus forcing a redployment:
+If you have not created a snapshot, cannot access your environment using SSH, and your deployment keeps failing, you must follow all the steps in the [previous section](#ssh) and then force a redployment:

 ### Force a redeployment